rohit-710/rohit-710/README.md

 - 🔭 I also did **NLP and AI Research** at [University of Toronto](https://leme.library.utoronto.ca/)

-- 📜 Read my most recent technical blogs [here](https://blog.crossmint.com/author/rohit/?utm_source=rohit).

 - 👨‍🏫 I was also Coding Tutor at [LIDO Learning](https://www.linkedin.com/company/lido-learning/)

-- 🌱 I’m currently learning **Zero-Knowledge Proofs, DeSci, Next JS and SEO Techniques**
+- 🌱 I’m currently learning more about **AGI, MCP, MEVs, and UI/UX.**

 - 👨‍💻 All of my projects are available at [Github Repositories](https://github.com/rohit-710?tab=repositories)